 - When resting, sit upright in a chair.
 Do not spend the day lying down in bed.

 - Substances called “Probiotics” may help in maintaining a regular bowel schedule.
 Don’t buy expensive medications for this purpose!
-Yogurt or “Dahi” is a rich source of probiotics.
-You can try eating half to one bowl of yogurt/dahi daily.
+Yoghurt or “Dahi” is a rich source of probiotics.
+You can try eating half to one bowl of yoghurt/Dahi daily.